 Is contemporary, or historical

-What agents should say, instead, is that a book is too much or not enough of “such-and-such” for them, and that another agent(s) might see it differently.
-Sometimes literary agents say it that way.
-Too often, they don’t.
-They act like their way is the only way.
+What agents should say, instead, is that your book is too much or not enough of “such-and-such” for them, and that another agent(s) might see it differently.
+Sometimes, you may find a literary agent or an indie-publisher who speaks the true.
+Too often, however, they don’t.
+They act as if their way is the only way.

 Of course, if/when multiple agents cite the same reason for their rejections, you should put more weight on those comments.
 But, even then, a steady stream of rejections citing the same “shortcoming” doesn’t mean you should change anything.
 It might just mean you haven’t queried the right agent yet.
-I know I’m talking out both sides of my mouth here, but that’s just how it goes with this topic.
+I know I’m being too loud here, but that’s just how it goes with this topic.

 Note: These tips can be found the book editor website.